symphonyoss/ContainerJS/packages/api-specification/src/window/window-api.md

 * `width: Integer` - window's width in pixels.
 * `x: Integer` - window's left offset.
 * `y: Integer` - window's top offset.

+**callback (optional)**
+Function to be ran once the window has been created successfully.
+In Electron and browser, this is called after the new window has been created.
+In OpenFin this is used as the `successCallback`;

+**errorCallback (optional)**
+Function to be ran if the Window creation fails (eg. a window with the same name already exists).
+This is not implemented in Electron and browser.
+In OpenFin this is used as the `errorCallback`;

 ### Return Value
 **window**